 - In 2010, the United States Advisory Committee on Immunization Practices (ACIP) expanded the recommendation for influenza vaccination to include all individuals six months of age and older.
 High-risk individuals, their close contacts, and healthcare workers should remain high priority populations in vaccination campaigns.
 A single dose of an influenza vaccine should be administered to adults annually and offered as soon as the vaccine becomes available, ideally by October in the northern hemisphere and May in the southern hemisphere.
 Annual immunization is necessary even if the previous year’s vaccine contained one or more of the antigens to be administered, because immunity declines during the year following vaccination.

-Fall 2017 / Winter 2018 vaccines are available now.
+Fall 2019 / Winter 20208 vaccines are available beginning November 5th.
 Shots will be available on an appointment basis by calling Orcas Family Health Center at 360-376-7778 or by walk-in.
 We will continue offering flu shots until this seasons’ supply of vaccine is exhausted.